-In my van I went with a dump toilet and black water holding tank….
+In my van, I went with a dump toilet and black water holding tank….
 So that means that once every two weeks or so I need to empty the tanks and start over.

-For my system I used the Valterra Gate Valve system which seems to be one of the most common among RV enthusiasts.
+For my system, I used the Valterra Gate Valve system which seems to be one of the most common among RV enthusiasts.
 Installed the valves onto the system was fairly easy but I did have to find a way to store the large drain hose required to dump the tanks.

 The last item that I installed in the van before hitting the road was a passenger swivel seat.
-In my set up having both seats swivel doesn’t really work because the drivers seat would swivel right into the wardrobe unit but it makes perfect sense for the passenger seat.
+In my set up having both seats, swivel doesn’t really work because the driver’s seat would swivel right into the wardrobe unit but it makes perfect sense for the passenger seat.

 Having the ability to spin this chair around makes the van feel a lot larger inside and creates another usable space when you have more than one person in the van.
 This upgrade was easy to install and is something that can easily be done later if you decide you would like to add this to your project.
 Here is the link from the swivel I purchased.

-Before hitting the road I knew I had some items I wanted to include in the van but due to the timing and weather it just made more sense to get down south to warmer weather and finish up these items on the build.
+Before hitting the road I knew I had some items I wanted to include in the van but due to the timing and weather, it just made more sense to get down south to warmer weather and finish up these items on the build.

 Router / Antenna

-In order for me to make living on the road a viable lifestyle I needed to be able to continue working from anywhere.
+In order for me to make living on the road a viable lifestyle, I needed to be able to continue working from anywhere.
 Luckily as long as I have reliable internet I am able to complete what is expected of me and work from almost anywhere.
-In the van I decided to go with the IBR1100 Router from Cradlepoint and with an exterior mounted antenna.
+In the van, I decided to go with the IBR1100 Router from Cradlepoint and with an exterior mounted antenna.
 This system has worked great so far and gives me the ability to use different carriers depending on my current locations.
-While travelling the US I use a combination of Verizon and T-Mobile and when in Canada I use Bell and Rogers.
+While traveling the US I use a combination of Verizon and T-Mobile and when in Canada I use Bell and Rogers.

 This solution is probably overkill and unnecessary for most users but for me it was really important to have the best solution available and this seems to be working for me.
-One thing to consider is that it when working remotely in this fashion you will need to reduce your data usage because mobile data plans are not cheap and when using YouTube and Netflix you can burn through a lot of data really quickly.
+One thing to consider is that when working remotely in this fashion you will need to reduce your data usage because mobile data plans are not cheap and when using YouTube and Netflix you can burn through a lot of data really quickly.

 GPS / Backup Camera

-After some quick Google Research I was able to find a backup Camera / GPS Combo from Garmin that has a wireless backup camera and GPS.
+After some quick Google research, I was able to find a backup Camera / GPS Combo from Garmin that has a wireless backup camera and GPS.
 The camera is installed on the rear passenger door with wires fed to the 12v Fuse panel for power and as once paired to the GPS display upfront it will display with Video Feed from the camera at all times.

 Adding Surf and Hi-Lift Mount